The Tameness of Quantum Field Theory, Part I -- Amplitudes: Are non-perturbative QFT results tame?

 In \cite{Horava:2005tt} it was shown that the matrix models of two-dimensional non-critical string theory arise as solutions of a three dimensional non-critical M-theory.
 This M-theory also depends on single free parameter, $\tilde{\mu}=g_{\rm M}^{-2/3}$, which is identified with the free parameter $\mu=g^{-1}_s$ of the string theories.
 Compactifying this non-critical M-theory on a thermal circle of radius $R$ leads to a theory which is dual to the topological A-model on the conifold \cite{Horava:2005wm}.
 The partition function $Z_{\rm M}(R,g_{\rm M})$ of the non-critical M-theory is equal to the partition function $Z_{\rm A}(t,g_{\rm A})$ of the topological A-model.
 In this identification $g_{\rm M}$ is mapped to the K\"ahler modulus of the conifold as $t = 2\pi R g^{3/2}_{\rm M}$ and $R$ is mapped to $g_{\rm A} = 2\pi i R$ in the A-model.
 The A-model partition function takes the form

 where $p_{\rm A}$ is a quadratic polynomial, $C_{\rm A}$ is a constant, and $B_{n}$ are the Bernoulli numbers.
-To leading order in $g_{\rm A}$ this is the genus zero prepotential of the conifold, which can be expressed in terms of the periods.
-Using the $\bbR_{\rm an,exp}$-definability of the periods in the K\"ahler modulus $t$, we infer the definability of the partition function in $\mu$ for this leading term.
+To leading order in $g_{\rm A}$ this is the genus zero prepotential of the conifold.
+Recall that the periods are given by polynomials in $t$ and the derivatives of the prepotential.
+Using the $\bbR_{\rm an,exp}$-definability of the periods in the K\"ahler modulus $t$, we could infer the definability of the partition function in $\mu$ for this leading term after integration.
 In this example, however, the tameness can also be directly inferred from the fact that the appearing functions Li$_n$ and the exponential function are definable in $\bbR_{\rm an,exp}$ (see appendix \ref{tame-hypergeometry}).
 Higher orders in the $1/R$-expansion correspond to higher genus corrections in the topological A-model.
 Due to the $\bbR_{\rm an,exp}$-definability of the appearing functions we infer that tameness in $g_{\rm M},R$ persists at finite genus.
 For the all genus partition function we are confronted with the same problem as encountered in non-perturbative QFT, since the infinite summation could destroy the tameness in the coupling $g_{\rm A}$ of the A-model and therefore in the radius of the M-theory.
 It would be interesting to use the recent insights \cite{Alim:2022oll} to also show tameness in $R$.